BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Introduction

 To mitigate these challenges, we propose BEExformer-- a first-of-its-kind binarized transformer architecture with selective learning and EE pathways for textual inference.
+The integration of BAT and EE offers a dual advantage of a lightweight model with reduced precision, and accelerated inference by dynamically skipping transformer blocks based on output confidence.
 It comprises an intuitive BAT mechanism with real-valued latent weights leveraging a differentiable second-order approximation to the sign function.
 This ensures that the gradient is aware of the sign and magnitude of the weights.
-For EE, the fractional change in entropy of the logits is estimated after each transformer block during inference.
-If the entropy does not reduce beyond a threshold percentage, the exit condition is satisfied, and the final logits are returned.
+For EE, fractional change in the entropy of the logits is estimated after each transformer block during inference.
+If the entropy does not decrease beyond a threshold percentage, the exit condition is satisfied, and the final logits are returned.
 This reduces FLOPs by bypassing the execution of blocks beyond the exit point.
-Additionally, it mitigates performance degradation due to "overthinking".
+Additionally, it mitigates performance degradation due to ``overthinking".
 During training, soft-routing loss is applied, combining the loss from all exits to effectively update the weights and enhance the decision-making capability of each transformer block.
 Moreover, each transformer block has a binarized version of the Selective Learn-Forget Network (SLFN) \cite{Ref15} integrated in it, leading to the elimination of insignificant information and better comprehension of long-range dependencies.
 Furthermore, BEExformer learns its parameters from scratch.
-It reduces additional computation and memory requirements associated with using a full-precision LLM as a starting point.
-All this contribute towards Pareto-optimal performance-to-complexity trade-off compared to the SOTA on datasets like SST-2, CoLA, MRPC, RTE, MNLI-m and MNLI-mm.
+This reduces the additional computational and memory requirements associated with using a full-precision LLM as a starting point.
+All this contributes towards Pareto-optimal performance-to-complexity trade-off compared to the SOTA on datasets like SST-2, CoLA, MRPC, RTE, MNLI-m, MNLI-mm, STS-B, QNLI and QQP.
 The principal contributions of this paper are as follows:

-\begin{enumerate} \item We propose BEExformer-- the first-ever transformer architecture trained from scratch, combining BAT with EE for textual inference.
-Additionally, each transformer block has an integrated binarized SLFN to enable selective learning with the elimination of insignificant information.
+\begin{enumerate} \item We propose BEExformer-- a first-of-its-kind transformer architecture trained from scratch, combining BAT with EE for textual inference.
+Additionally, each transformer block is integrated with binarized SLFN to enable selective learning by eliminating insignificant information.